 - Examples of “third-party forms” are transcripts from schools, employment verifications from a supervisor, or license verifications from another state.

 - Forms requiring a supervisor signature, seal, or notary may have to be MAILED to the Board office directly UNLESS the document specifically indicates to UPLOAD the document.

 Requirements for All Applicants

-- Enclose a copy of all current licenses you hold in other places.
+- A copy of all current licenses you hold in other places.
 At least one license must be current when the Board reviews your application.

 - This requirement applies regardless of whether or not the license is current.

 - The verification must be sent directly from the other jurisdiction to the Board office.